ArashAh/version_control_workshop/part-1.md

 ### [Back to first page](./README.md)

-## Part 1: Git-GitHub connection and basic commands
+## Part 1: Git-GitHub Connection and Basic Commands

 ## Table of contents